Published on May 29, 2022 by Cori Grămescu

 When we talk about motivation, we talk about intrinsic and extrinsic motivation.
 Intrinsic motivation roots in the individual’s internal pleasure and satisfaction and alignment with personal values and beliefs.
 Extrinsic motivation refers to doing things for external rewards – trophies, money, praise, social recognition.
 Much like self esteem, contingent self esteem and extrinsic motivation go hand in hand.
 Relying too much of your self identity on how others perceive you may leave you vulnerable to pleasing people and reduce wellbeing levels when others fail to recognize your worth.

-There are three different components of motivation.
+Three different components of motivation

 - Activation involved the decision to initiate a behavior, such as enrolling in a weight loss program.